mvz/gir_ffi/README.md

 * Install 'gir_ffi-gtk' and require 'gir_ffi-gtk2' or 'gir_ffi-gtk3' to
   load overrides for Gtk2 or Gtk3.

-== Install

-* sudo gem install gir_ffi

-== Synopsis
+## Usage

     require 'gir_ffi'

     GirFFI.setup :TheNamespace

     TheNamespace.some_function

     obj = TheNamespace::SomeClass.new
     obj.some_method with, some, args

+## Install

+    gem install gir_ffi

-== Requirements
+## Requirements

-* Ruby-FFI of course
+GirFFI should work on MRI 1.8 and 1.9, and JRuby in both 1.8 and 1.9 modes.
+It does not work on Rubinius yet.

-* gobject-introspection installed with some introspection data
+You will also need gobject-introspection installed with some introspection data.
-* The `rr` and `minitest` gems for testing

 Depending on the GIR data, GirFFI needs the actual libraries to be available under the name ending in plain `.so`.
 If GirFFI complains that it cannot find the library, try installing development packages for those libraries.

+GirFFI is developed on Debian sid, and tested through Travis CI on Ubuntu 12.04.
+Older versions of gobject-introspection than the ones used there are therefore not officially supported (although they may work).

-On Debian and Ubuntu, installing `libgirepository1.0-dev` and `gobject-introspection` (at least version 0.10) should be enough to get `rake test` working.
+On Debian and Ubuntu, installing `libgirepository1.0-dev` and `gobject-introspection` should be enough to get `rake test` working.

+GirFFI has not been tested on Mac OS X or Microsoft Windows.
+YMMV.

-== Hacking and contributing
+## Hacking and contributing

 If you want to help out, have a look at TODO.rdoc, and the output of `rake notes`.
 Feel free to file bugs or send pull requests.